SebH87/DeViVa/README.md

-# DeViVa
+# DeViVa (Deconvolution of Virus Variants)

-Scripts for analyzing SARS-CoV-2 variants
+DeViVa is a tool designed for the _de-novo_ detection of novel emerging virus variants (e.g., SARS-CoV-2).
+Associated mutations are conflated by their corresponding frequency pattern.
+With DeViVa, it is possible to designate different mutation constellations based on their observed frequencies across different samples in time and space by a hierarchical, unsupervised two-step clustering approach.
+The produced constellations of correlated mutations can then be characterised by either incorporating them into the SARS-CoV-2 reference genome with subsequent variant typing using the pangolin software (https://cov-lineages.org/resources/pangolin.html), or by assigning them to a specific reference database for virus variants.

+DeViVa was originally designed for data from an amplicon-based sequencing approach relying on a modified version of the ARTIC primer set and amplicons of around 400 bases, but can easily be used also for other sequencing data.
+However, data need to be formatted in the right way (more information will follow soon)!

+__Following options are available:__

 __-a, --assignment__ &emsp; Strategy to assign mutations of a cluster to a SARS-CoV-2 variant.
 Available options: pangolin (Phylogenetic Assignment of Named Global Outbreak Lineages) or individual (each individual mutation is assigned to a SARS-CoV-2 variant and the most common hit is presented as most likely variant for the cluster).
 [Default: pangolin]

 __-c, --colors__ &emsp; Define colours for all plots (dendrogram, bar charts).
 You can choose between all common Python colormaps (https://matplotlib.org/stable/tutorials/colors/colormaps.html), e.g., 'viridis'.
 Use 'standard' for the default colour style of the clustering tool!
 [Default: standard]

 __-c1, --clusters1__ &emsp; Number of Clusters in the first cluster analysis.
-This is important to correctly distinguish between mutations of interest (MOIs) and background noise [Default: 3]")
+This is important to correctly distinguish between mutations of interest (MOIs) and background noise [Default: 3]

 __-c1mth, --c1method__ &emsp; Method used for the first cluster analysis, available options are: single, complete, average, weighted, centroid, median, and ward.
 If you want to use multiple methods, separate them by a ',', e.g. 'complete,average'.
 ATTENTION: Only the last metric/method combination will be used as starting point for the second cluster analysis step!
 ATTENTION: Methods centroid, median, and ward are correctly defined only for Euclidean distance and hence, no other metric will be accepted in these cases!
 [Default: ward]